logseq/docs/db-version.md

 ### Parent Tags

-New tags can have a parent tag.
-By default new tags have the `Root tag` as a parent.
-Allowing new tags to have or be a parent is useful as it allows tags to organized in a hierachy.
+New tags can have a parent tag, defaulting to `Root tag` when none is specified.
+Allowing new tags to be related to each other as a parent to child is useful as it allows tags to organized in a hierarchy.
 This is similar to directories on your computer or the previous namespace feature.
+When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Child tags` section.

 A powerful feature of using a parent tag is that the new tag inherits the properties from its parent.
 For example, if we created a new `#Actor`, made its parent `#Person` from above and gave it an additional `actedIn` property. `#Actor` would display 3 properties when used, with two coming from the parent: `lastName`, `birthday` and `actedIn`.

 ### Configure a New Tag